Arbitrary bending of optical solitonic beam regulated by boundary excitations in a doped resonant medium: Arbitrary bending of a 2D beam

-{\it Arbitrary bending of 2D beam}- An intriguing observation for this coupled NLS-SIT system (\ref{1DNLSp}) is that, instead of choosing the boundary PI as a constant: $\ N_0=1$, we can take the PI at the transverse boundaries as an arbitrary function : $N_0=N_0(z) $ along the optical axis $z$, by suitably preparing the excitation profile of the dopant atoms at the boundaries in the transverse direction.
-This alteration in preparing of the set up brings however a significant change in the character of the optical solitonic beam propagating through the medium.
-Since the soliton velocity is linked directly to the boundary PI configuration $N_0(z) $, the velocity itself becomes a function $V(z) $ of $z$ and the exact soliton solution of the system (\ref{1DNLSp}) undergoes a {\it space}-acceleration, expressed in the analytic form \cite{AIPad11}
+A crucial observation for coupled NLS-SIT system (\ref{NLSp},\ref{SITx}) is that, in place of fixing the PI at the transverse boundaries: $N(x,z)_{x\to \pm \infty}=N_0$ as a constant $\ N_0=1$, we may choose it to be an arbitrary function $N_0=N_0(z), $ varying along the optical axis.
+Such a change may be made by exciting the dopant atoms at the boundaries not uniformly, but with variable intensities, irradiated suitably by laser pumping.
+This alteration in preparing the setup, however, can bring a significant change in the character of the optical solitonic beam propagating through the medium.
+Since the soliton velocity is linked to the boundary PI configuration in a straightforward way, the velocity itself becomes a function of $z$ \cite{AIPad11}.